codequest-eu/gas-csm/README.md

 ```

 ## Queries
 Once you've built a card or section mock, the returned object provices helpers for finding elements within the mocked object.
+You can find these in results of `buildCard` and `buildSection` or import them manually from the `Spec` object.
+You will find them under `findByTextInCard`, `findByTextInSection`, `findByType` and `isTextInWidget`.

 ### `findByText(comp: Card | CardSection)(text: string, predicate?: (value: string, text: string) => boolean)`
 Returns array of mocks in which at least one property's value was of type `string` and matched the passed `predicate`.
 Default `predicate` looks for exact matches.
 Customise this to your needs, if for example you are looking for props that include the text or were transformed in some way.